July 15 2020 – Diana L

 Have you ever had people nag you to switch from coffee to black tea?
-Do your friends or your spouse keep telling you how good it is for your health?
+Do your friends or your spouse keep telling you how black tea is good for your heart health?
 We are here to agree with them.
-Read on to find out about the benefits of drinking black tea.
+Read on to find out about the health benefits of drinking black tea.

 - The amino acid L-theanine in black tea balances out our moods and helps promote relief from stress, making us feel good.